Which Type of Dog Grass Pad is Best for Your Balcony

 What’s a Dog Grass Pad?

-Dog grass pads, also known as potty pads, are typically square or rectangular shaped patches of grass, either made of real grass or synthetic materials, and the grass often sits in a tray or base.
+Dog grass pads, also known as potty pads or even grass pee pads, are typically square or rectangular shaped patches of grass, either made of real grass or synthetic materials, and the grass often sits in a tray or base.

 They come in various sizes, and you can place them on your balcony or patio giving your pup easy access.
 They provide a surface area that your dog can use to go to the bathroom without having to leave your apartment.